prestodb/presto/presto-docs/src/main/sphinx/overview/concepts.rst

 Table
 ^^^^^

-A table is set of unordered rows which are organized into named columns with types.
+A table is a set of unordered rows which are organized into named columns with types.
 This is the same as in any relational database.
 The mapping from source data to tables is defined by the connector.